 We used the net proceeds of our IPO to purchase approximately \$100.7 million in aggregate principal amount of debt investments from GSC Partners CDO Fund III, Limited ("CDO Fund III"), a collateralized loan obligation ("CLO") fund managed by our investment adviser.
 We used borrowings under our credit facilities to purchase approximately \$115.1 million in aggregate principal amount of debt investments in April and May 2007 from CDO Fund III and GSC Partners CDO Fund Limited ("CDO Fund I"), a collateralized debt obligation fund managed by our investment adviser.
-As of May 31, 2009, our portfolio consisted of \$121.2 million of investments in 35 portfolio companies and one CLO.
+As of August 31, 2009, our portfolio consisted of \$100.0 million of investments in 33 portfolio companies and one CLO.

 Our portfolio is comprised primarily of investments in leveraged loans (comprised of both first and second lien term loans) issued by middle market companies and high yield bonds.
-We seek to create a diversified portfolio by investing up to 5% of our total assets in each investment, although the investment sizes may be more or less than the targeted range.
-These investments are sourced in both the primary and secondary markets through a network of relationships with commercial and investment banks, commercial finance companies and financial sponsors.
-The leveraged loans and high yield bonds that we purchase are generally used to finance buyouts, acquisitions, growth, recapitalizations and other types of transactions.
+Our strategy has been to create a diversified portfolio by investing up to 5% of our total assets in each investment, although the investment sizes may be more or less than the targeted range.
+These investments have been sourced in both the primary and secondary markets through a network of relationships with commercial and investment banks, commercial finance companies and financial sponsors.
+The leveraged loans and high yield bonds are generally used to finance buyouts, acquisitions, growth, recapitalizations and other types of transactions.
 Leveraged loans are generally senior debt instruments that rank ahead of subordinated debt of the portfolio company.
 Leveraged loans also have the benefit of security interests on the assets of the portfolio company, which may rank ahead of, or be junior to, other security interests.
 High yield bonds are typically subordinated to leveraged loans and generally unsecured, though a substantial amount of the high yield bonds that we currently own are secured.
 Substantially all of the debt investments held in our portfolio hold a non-investment grade rating by Moody's Investors Service ("Moody's") and/or Standard & Poor's or, if not rated, would be rated below investment grade if rated.
 High yield bonds rated below investment grade are commonly referred to as "junk bonds."
-As part of our long term strategy, we also anticipate purchasing mezzanine debt and making equity investments in middle market companies.
-Mezzanine debt is typically unsecured and subordinated to senior debt of the portfolio company.
 For purposes of this quarterly report, we generally use the term "middle market" to refer to companies with annual EBITDA of between \$5 million and \$50 million.
 EBITDA represents earnings before net interest expense, income taxes, depreciation and amortization.
-Investments in middle market companies are g
+Investments in middle market companies are generally less liquid than equivalent investments in companies with larger capitalizations.

 While our primary focus is to generate current income and capital appreciation through investments in debt and equity securities of middle market companies and high yield bonds, we intend to invest up to 30% of our total assets in opportunistic investments.
 Opportunistic investments may include investments in distressed debt, debt and equity securities of public companies, credit default swaps, emerging market debt, and structured finance vehicles, including CLOs.
-As part of this 30%, we may also invest in debt of middle market companies located outside the United States.
-Given our primary investment focus on first and second lien term loans issued by middle market companies and high yield bonds, we believe our opportunistic investments will allow us to supplement our core investments with other investments that are within our investment adviser's expertise that we believe offer attractive yields and/or the potential for capital appreciation.
-As of May 31, 2009, our investment in the subordinated notes of GSC Investment Corp.
-CLO 2007, Ltd. ("GSCIC CLO"), a CLO we manage, constituted 14.1% of our total assets.
+Given our primary investment focus on first and second lien term loans issued by middle market companies and high yield bonds, we believe our opportunistic investments allow us to supplement our core investments with other investments that are within our investment adviser's expertise that we believe offer attractive yields and/or the potential for capital appreciation.
+As of August 31, 2009, our investment in the subordinated notes of GSC Investment Corp.
+CLO 2007, Ltd. ("GSCIC CLO"), a CLO we manage, constituted 12.0% of our total assets.
 We do not expect to manage and purchase all of the equity in another CLO transaction in the near future.
 We may, however, invest in CLO securities issued by other investment managers.